 The Master of Architecture program at Wentworth provides graduates with the insight, skills, and perspective to pursue distinguished and rewarding careers in architecture and the allied design fields, while also supplying the academic credential required for registration as an architect.
 Graduate study in architecture is an exhilarating and challenging enterprise, an opportunity for students to develop a focused position within a broad and rapidly evolving field.
 The graduate curriculum promotes research and design investigations on the linkage between theoretical frameworks, design intentions, and the tangible, material nature of architecture.
 A rigorous process of critical thinking is instilled through studios, seminars, and thesis preparation coursework.
 The program is structured as a one- or two-year sequence of study.
 The length of a student’s tenure is based on prior academic experience.
 Candidates with a Bachelor of Science in Architecture from Wentworth can complete the program in a single year, while external candidates with a four-year, NAAB-based degree from another institution typically complete the program in two years.

-The application deadline for the Fall 2014 program is January 15, 2014.
-The application and all supporting documents must be received by this date in order to be reviewed for acceptance into this program.
+The application is currently still open.
+The application and all supporting documents must be received in order to be reviewed for acceptance into this program.